History of Cleveland: Survey and establishment, 1796–1820

 As one of thirty-six founders of the Connecticut Land Company, General Moses Cleaveland was selected as one of its seven directors and was subsequently sent out as the company's agent to map and survey the company's holdings.
 On July 22, 1796, Cleaveland and his surveyors arrived at the mouth of the Cuyahoga River.
 Cleaveland quickly saw the land, which had previously belonged to Native Americans, as an ideal location for the "capital city" of the Connecticut Western Reserve.
 Cleaveland and his surveyors quickly began making plans for the new city.
 He paced out a nine-and-a-half-acre Public Square, similar to those in New England.
 His surveyors decided upon the name, Cleaveland, after their leader.
 In October, Cleaveland returned to Connecticut where he pursued his ambition in political, military, and law affairs, never once returning to Ohio.
+The town's name was often shortened to "Cleveland," even by Cleaveland's original surveyors.
+A common myth emerged that the spelling was altered by The Cleveland Advertiser in order to fit the name on the newspaper's masthead.

 Schoolteachers Job Phelps Stiles (born c.
 1769 in Granville, Massachusetts) and his wife Talitha Cumi Elderkin (born 1779 in Hartford, Connecticut) were two of only three original settlers who stayed there over the first winter of 1796–1797 when, attended by Seneca Native American women, Talitha Cumi gave birth to Charles Phelps Stiles, the first white child born in the Western Reserve.
 They lived at first on Lot 53, the present corner of Superior Avenue and West 3rd Street adjacent to the future Terminal Tower, but later moved southeast to higher ground in Newburgh, Ohio to escape malarial conditions in the lower Cuyahoga Valley.
 The first permanent European settler in Cleaveland was Lorenzo Carter, who built a large log cabin on the banks of the Cuyahoga River.

 Though not initially apparent — the settlement was adjacent to swampy lowlands and the harsh winters did not encourage settlement — Cleaveland's location ultimately proved providential.
 It was for that reason that Cleaveland was selected as the seat of Cuyahoga County in 1809, despite protests from nearby rival Newburgh.
 Cleaveland's location also made it an important supply post for the U.S. during the Battle of Lake Erie in the War of 1812.
 Locals adopted Commodore Oliver Hazard Perry as a civic hero and erected a monument in his honor decades later.
 Largely through the efforts of the settlement's first lawyer Alfred Kelley, the village of Cleaveland was incorporated on December 23, 1814.
 In the municipal first elections on June 5, 1815, Kelley was unanimously elected the first president of the village.
 He held that position for only a few months, resigning on March 19, 1816.